keyservlad/FastAPI-Backend-For-Timeline-for-older-people-application/annotatedappapi-master/databases/readme.md

 # Dev databases connection

 2 databases were deployed to test the development of a system to connect to different types of databases.
 Here is the database connection information.
+These databases will be shutdown after the presentation so we pushed the credentiels to facilitate the development.

 ## MySQL credentials